 no-debug-variables Similar to no-debug-blocks, except that variable information was requested.
-[Condition] lambda-list-unavailable Similar to no-debug-blocks, except that lambda list information was requested.
-[Condition] invalid-value This condition indicates a debug-variable has :invalid or :unknown value in a particular frame.
-[Condition] ambiguous-variable-name This condition indicates a user supplied debug-variable name identifies more than one valid particular frame. [ Condition ] variable in a debug-error [Condition] This condition inherits from error, and all user programming errors inherit from this condition. unhandled-condition [Condition] This error results from a signalled debug-condition occurring without anyone handling it. unknown-code-location [Condition] This error indicates the invalid use of an unknown-code-location.
+Condition] lambda-list-unavailable Similar to no-debug-blocks, except that lambda list information was requested.
+Condition] invalid-value This condition indicates a debug-variable has :invalid or :unknown value in a particular frame.
+Condition] ambiguous-variable-name [C This condition indicates a user supplied debug-variable name identifies more than one valid vari particular frame.
+Condition] iable in a Debug-errors These are programmer errors resulting from misuse of the debugging tools' programmers' interface.
+Ye have avoided an occurrence of one of these by using some routine to check the use of the routine generators. (ou could rating the debug-error This condition inherits from error, and all user programming errors inherit from this condition.
+Condition]

+unhandled-condition [Condition]

+This error results from a signalled debug-condition occurring without anyone handling it.
+[Condition]

+unknown-code-location [Condition]

+This error indicates the invalid use of an unknown code location [Condition]